jasminemathieu/LAMP-Stack/README.md

 ## Apache Web Server Installation

 1. Installation Process:
-  - Begin by installing Apache on your Linux virtual machine deployed in VMware.
+  - Begin by installing Apache on the Linux virtual machine deployed in VMware.
-  - During the installation, perform status checks to ensure proper configuration.
+  - During the installation, we performed status checks to ensure proper configuration.
-  - If you encounter any issues (as seen in the “bad scripting” image), troubleshoot and correct them promptly.

 ![install](https://imgur.com/jBQejrd.jpg)